metamath/lamp-guide/docs/index.md

 > and press Enter.
 > Long-click on the **P** on that line;
 > on the drop-down list again select "**H**" (hypothesis).
-> Again, its justification becomes "HYP".
+> Again, its justification becomes "HYP", and the step label is renamed to
-> Long-click on its label and rename it to `syl.2`.
+> `syl.2`.

 Notice that it's already ordered in a reasonable way.
 If you ever wanted to change the order of statements, you can select